devnull-tools/rboss/README.md

     $ rboss-cli --connect myserver --datasource Exa[TAB]
     $ rboss-cli --connect myserver --datasource ExampleDS

-### Known Issues

-The datasource mapping (`--datasource`) retrieves incorrect information if you call either detail operation or invoke operation for the operation add.
-This is caused because the command `/subsystem=datasources/data-source=:read-operation-description(name=add)` needs to be executed as `/subsystem=datasources/data-source=ANY_VALUE:read-operation-description(name=add)`, leaving the `--datasource any` as a workaround.

-    rboss-cli --datasource --detail-operation add
-    rboss-cli --datasource any --detail-operation add

 ### Configuring CLI mappings

 To create and override mappings, just put a yaml file in `~/.rboss/rboss-cli/resources`.
 The filename will be used to identify the operation.
 Example: placing a file named datasource.yaml will override the `--datasource` option and a file named `logger.yaml` will create a new option (`--logger`).
 The yaml must contain the given definitions: